ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

     -   #### First Time Visitor Goals

-        - As a First Time Visitor I want to navigate seamlessly through the site
+        - As a First Time Visitor, I want to navigate seamlessly through the site so that I can get to the intended page quickly.

-        - As a First Time Visitor I want to know more about the shop and understand their journey
+        - As a First Time Visitor, I want to know more about the shop and understand their journey so that I can decide if I want to visit.

-        - As a First Time Visitor I want to see the store in more detail to know whether I’d like to visit
+        - As a First time Visitor, I want to find out what plants are on sale and get advice so that I can decide which plant is right for me.

-        - As a First Time Visitor I want to know the store’s opening hours
+        - As a First Time Visitor, I want to know the store’s opening hours so that I can plan when to visit.

         - As a First time Visitor I want to find out what plants are on sale and advice on plant upkeep